corollari/endjoy/README.md

 ```

 ## endjoy vs git
-> tldr: endjoy is git stash on steroids
+> tl;dr: endjoy is git stash on steroids

 Endjoy runs in the background whereas git doesn't, this means that:
 - Doesn't require setting explicit checkpoints as with `git commit`